-In the first and second quarters of fiscal year 2004, charges of \$0.1 million and \$0.5 million, respectively, were recorded for severance benefits for three and 20 employees, respectively, located in the U.K., mostly reflecting initial steps in the plan to eliminate an automation product manufacturing site in the U.K.
+In the first and second quarters of fiscal year 2004, charges of \$0.1 million and \$0.5 million, respectively, were recorded for severance benefits for three and 20 employees, respectively, located in the U.K., mostly reflecting initial steps in the plan to eliminate an automation product manufacturing site in the U.K. In the third quarter of fiscal year 2004, additional charges of \$0.6 million were recorded related to this plan for a portion of the severance benefits for 69 employees.

-In the second quarter of fiscal year 2004, Quantum reversed special charges of \$0.5 million on its statement of operations.
-Of this \$0.5 million, \$0.2 million was recorded in the first quarter of fiscal year 2002 for vacant facility costs at a facility in Irvine, California, and the remaining \$0.3 million was recorded in the second quarter of fiscal year 2003 related to severance charges for site and function consolidation activities.
-The facility charges were reversed as a result of a change in the underlying leasing assumptions and the severance charges were reversed due to costs being lower than originally anticipated.
+In the second quarter of fiscal year 2004, Quantum reversed a \$0.5 million portion of previously recorded special charges.
+Of this amount, \$0.2 million was originally recorded in the first quarter of fiscal year 2002 for vacant facility costs for a facility in Irvine, California, and the remaining \$0.3 million was originally recorded in the second quarter of fiscal year 2003 related to severance charges recorded for site and function consolidation activities.
+The facility charges were reversed as a result of lower estimated vacant facilities costs and the severance charges were reversed due to costs being lower than originally anticipated.

-In the second quarter of fiscal year 2004, a charge of \$0.4 million was recorded for separation costs related to an executive officer, one of numerous steps to reduce operating costs.
+In the second quarter of fiscal year 2004, a charge of \$0.4 million was recorded for separation costs related to an executive officer, as part of plans to reduce operating costs.